Mice Model Market is expected to reach $1.9 billion by 2025.

 Download PDF Brochure: https://www.marketsandmarkets.com/pdfdownloadNew.asp?id=1308

-Humanized mice models are important tools for conducting preclinical research to gain insights into human biology.
-These models are developed through the engraftment of human cells or tissues, leading to the expression of human proteins in mice.

-Humanized mice are increasingly being used as models for biomedical research applications, such as cancer, infectious diseases, HIV/AIDS, regenerative medicine, and hepatitis.
-In March 2019, the National Institute of Allergy and Infectious Diseases (NIAID), an agency of the US Department of Health and Human Services, announced funding for projects to conduct detailed characterization, direct comparisons, and further development of humanized immune system (HIS) mouse models.
-The need to identify the actual effects of drugs on humans, as well as the growing focus on studying human-specific infections, therapies, and immune responses, is promoting the development and use of humanized mice models.
+The Market growth is driven mainly by the ongoing innovations in mice models, continuous support in the form of investments and grants from the government & private sectors, and increased demand for humanized mice models due to the growing consumption of personalized medicine.

-By mice type, inbred mice accounted for the largest share in the mice model market
+Inbred mice accounted for the largest share in the Mice Model Market in 2019.

-Based on drug type, the mice model market is segmented into inbred mice, outbred mice, conditioned/surgically modified mice, hybrid/congenic mice, genetically engineered mice, and spontaneous mutant mice.
-In 2019, inbred mice accounted for the largest market share due to increasing applications of inbred mice in cardiovascular and immunology studies and the production of monoclonal antibodies, among others.
+Based on the mice type, the market is categorized into the inbred mice, outbred mice, conditioned/surgically modified mice, hybrid/congenic mice, genetically engineered mice, and spontaneous mutant mice segments.
+The inbred mice segment accounted for the largest share of the market in 2019.
+The increasing use of inbred mice for the production of monoclonal antibodies, growing research application of inbred mice in pharmacology and cardiovascular disease studies, are the primary factors driving the growth of this segment.

-By service type, the breeding segment accounted for the largest share of the mice model market

-Based on services, the mice model market is segmented into breeding, quarantine, cryopreservation, rederivation, genetic testing, model in-licensing, and other services (surgical, line rescue, and in vivo pharmacology services).
-Breeding segmented is expected to account for the largest market share in 2020, with the highest growth rate as well.
-This can primarily be attributed to the increasing demand for mice models for drug discovery and development and the subsequent increase in the demand for personalized medicines.

-By application, the oncology studies segment accounted for the largest share of the mice model market
+Oncology Studies accounted for the largest share in the Mice Model Market in 2019

-Based on application, the mice model market has been segmented into oncology studies, immunology and inflammation studies, endocrine metabolic studies, cardiovascular studies, central nervous system studies (CNS), genetic studies, infectious disease studies, and other disease studies.
-The endocrine disease studies is further segmented into diabetes and other endocrine metabolic disease.
-The oncology segment is expected to account for the largest market share in 2020, with the highest growth rate as well.
-This can primarily be attributed to the increasing number of patients who have cancer and the subsequent increase in the demand for cancer therapies.
+Based on application, the market has been segmented into oncology studies, immunology and inflammation studies, endocrine metabolic studies, cardiovascular studies, central nervous system studies (CNS), genetic studies, infectious disease studies, and other disease studies.
+The endocrine disease studies segment is further segmented into diabetes and other endocrine metabolic disease.
+Oncology studies accounted for the largest share of the market in 2019.
+Increasing prevalence of cancer, a large number of research activities in the field of cancer, and growing implications of mice models in the study of various cancers are expected to drive market growth.

-Based on the type of technology used to create transgenic mice, the mice model market is categorized into the CRISPR/Cas9, microinjection, embryonic stem cell injection, nuclear transfer, and other technologies (includes virus/vector-mediated gene transfer, and TALENs & ZFNs) segments.
-CRISPR is the most widely used technology in the mice model market and contributed to the largest share of the mice model market in 2020.
+Based on the type of technology used to create transgenic mice, the Mice Model Market is categorized into the CRISPR/Cas9, microinjection, embryonic stem cell injection, nuclear transfer, and other technologies (includes virus/vector-mediated gene transfer, and TALENs & ZFNs) segments.
+CRISPR is the most widely used technology in the market and contributed to the largest share of the market in 2020.
 Ease of design, high efficiency, and relatively lower cost have increased the demand for CRISPR-customized mice models.

-By mice care product, cages segment accounted for the largest share of the mice model market
+Cages segment accounted for the largest share of the Mice Model Market

-Based on the region, the global mice model market is segmented into North America, Europe, the Asia Pacific, and Rest of the World.
-In 2019, North America accounted for the largest share of the mice model market.
-The large share of the North America region can be attributed to the presence of major players operating in the mice model market in the US, growing biomedical research in the US, and rising preclinical activities by CROs and pharmaceutical companies in the region.
+Based on the region, the global market is segmented into North America, Europe, the Asia Pacific, and Rest of the World.
+In 2019, North America accounted for the largest share of the market.
+The large share of the North America region can be attributed to the presence of major players operating in the market in the US, growing biomedical research in the US, and rising preclinical activities by CROs and pharmaceutical companies in the region.

-Some of the key players include Charles River Laboratories (US) The Jackson Laboratory (US), Taconic Biosciences, Inc. (US), Envigo (US), JANVIER LABS (France), genOway (France), PolyGene (Switzerland), Crown Biosciences (US), TransCure Bioservices (France), Ingenious Targeting Laboratory (US), Cyagen Biosciences (US), GVK BIO (India), The Andersons, Inc. (US), Innovive (US), Allentown, LLC (US), FENGSHI Group (China), Ozgene Pty Ltd. (Australia), Harbour Biomed (US) among others.
+The major players operating in this Mice Model Market Charles River Laboratories, (US) The Jackson Laboratory (US), Taconic Biosciences, Inc. (US), Envigo (US), JANVIER LABS (France), genOway (France), PolyGene (Switzerland), Crown Biosciences (US), TransCure Bioservices (France), Ingenious Targeting Laboratory (US), Cyagen Biosciences (US), GVK BIO (India), The Andersons, Inc. (US), Innovive (US), Allentown, LLC (US), FENGSHI Group (China), Ozgene Pty Ltd. (Australia), Harbour Biomed (US) among others

 Matched content